|

 Tys Lysaj Ani Loparuu (2008) and

-Taegnuub - Ishnji Angma (2009) offered pieces that were less ambitious but more cohesive.
+Taegnuub - Ishnji Angma (2009) offered pieces that were less ambitious but perhaps more cohesive.

-Light Shall Prevail members started Wrathful Plague that released
+Meanwhile, Light Shall Prevail collaborators started Wrathful Plague that released

 Bitter Forest Winds (E.E.E.
 Recordings, 2008).